"Looking back at the worst times, it always seems that they were times in which there were

 Throughout history it has opposed the advance of science.

-As it seeks to impose its beliefs on hospitals, schools,
+Religion seeks to impose its beliefs on hospitals, schools,

-it aspires to replace the welfare state It can not, but it
+it aspires to replace the welfare state.
+It can not, but it

 Religion has proven to be a main motivation for terrorism